HERA-Team/hera_mc/INSTALL.md

 Configure hera_mc to talk to the db:
-After setting up the database, you need to fill in the configuration file `~/.hera_mc/mc_config.json`, which tells the M&C system how to talk to the database.
+After setting up the database (see below), you need to fill in the configuration file `~/.hera_mc/mc_config.json`, which tells the M&C system how to talk to the database.
 An example file is: